inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 - the HTTP **status code 429** and
 - the **HTTP header `Retry-After`** with information (number of seconds or HTTP date) about how long we have to wait until we make another request.

+[...??? the standard is older and clearer than people think: RFC 6585 defined 429 back in 2012, and RFC 9110 defines Retry-After (HTTP-date or delay-seconds).
+There's even an active IETF draft, draft-ietf-httpapi-ratelimit-headers, trying to standardize the headers themselves.
+The standard exists, everyone ignores it. ...]

 The idea is that the caller will respect `Retry-After` and diligently wait before making further API calls, **because they have nothing to gain from not respecting it.** Surely, they aren't trying to DDoS the external API, right?!

 ```http